 A terminal-based puzzle game collection built with Bubble Tea.

-Fifteen puzzle games, multiple difficulty modes, daily and weekly deterministic challenges, XP progression, 365 theme options, and an explicit built-in registry plus metadata catalog for adding new games.
+Fifteen puzzle games, Elo-backed difficulty presets, daily and weekly deterministic challenges, XP progression, 365 theme options, and an explicit built-in registry plus metadata catalog for adding new games.

 Daily puzzles -- A unique puzzle generated each day using deterministic seeding.
 Same date, same puzzle for everyone.
 Streak tracking rewards consecutive daily completions.